csound-flossmanual/csound-floss/book/01-a-digital-audio.md

 collection of bits.

 Bits in groups of eight are called bytes, and one byte usually represents a single character of data in the computer.
-It\'s a little used term, but you might be interested in knowing that a nibble is half a byte (usually 4 bits).
+It's a little used term, but you might be interested in knowing that a nibble is half a byte (usually 4 bits).

+The [word length](https://en.wikipedia.org/wiki/Word_(computer_architecture)) of a computer is the number of bits which is handled as a unit by the processor.
+The transition from 32-bit to 64-bit word length around 2010 in the most used processors required new compilations of Csound and other applications, in particular for the Windows installers.
+To put it simple: A 32-bit machine needs a 32-bit application, a 64-bit machine needs an application compiled for 64-bit.

 The Binary System